-- EPIVIR-HBV tablets and oral solution may be administered with or without food. - The tablets and oral solution may be used interchangeably [see Clinical Pharmacology (12.3)].

-- The oral solution should be used for doses less than 100 mg. - EPIVIR-HBV should not be used with other medications that contain lamivudine or medications that contain emtricitabine [see Warnings and Precautions (5.4)].
+- EPIVIR-HBV tablets and oral solution may be administered with or without food. - The tablets and oral solution may be used interchangeably [see Clinical Pharmacology (12.3)]. - The oral solution should be used for doses less than 100 mg. - EPIVIR-HBV should not be used with other medications that contain lamivudine or medications that contain emtricitabine.

-2.6 Assessing Patients During Treatment
+2.6 Assessing Patients during Treatment

-Patients should be monitored regularly during treatment by a physician experienced in the management of chronic hepatitis B. During treatment, combinations of such events such as return of persistently elevated ALT, increasing levels of HBV DNA over time after an initial decline below assay limit, progression of clinical signs or symptoms of hepatic disease, and/or worsening of hepatic necroinflammatory findings may be considered as potentially reflecting loss of therapeutic response.
+Patients should be monitored regularly during treatment by a physician experienced in the management of chronic hepatitis B. During treatment, combinations of events such as return of persistently elevated ALT, increasing levels of HBV DNA over time after an initial decline below assay limit, progression of clinical signs or symptoms of hepatic disease, and/or worsening of hepatic necroinflammatory findings may be considered as potentially reflecting loss of therapeutic response.
 Such observations should be taken into consideration when determining the advisability of continuing therapy with EPIVIR-HBV.